 WhereFovis the highest frequency component in the over sampled signal.
-An oversample signal is usually an integer multiple of the bandwidth i.e. 2, 4, 6, 8; however fractional oversampled ratio’s can be implemented.
-In order to achieve and oversampled model the sample spacing is increased in the time domain, this is achieved by introducing zero padding between each symbol that is transmitted.
+An oversampled signal is usually an integer multiple of the bandwidth i.e. 2, 4, 6, 8; however fractional oversampled ratio’s can be implemented.
+In order to achieve an oversampled model the sample spacing is increased in the time domain, this is achieved by introducing zero padding between each symbol that is transmitted.
 Figure 5 represents a signal with unit amplitude with an up sampling rate of 4 where this information transmitted is11111.
 The length of zero padding is determined by 1−Beta i.e. 3 in this case.

 Figure 5 – 4 Times over Sampled signal

-It is important to note that the up sampled signal contains no addition information and has increase the required bandwidth by a factor of Beta, i.e. in this case the bandwidth required is 4fn to represent the same signal shown in Figure 1.
+It is important to note that the up sampled signal contains no additional information and has increased the required bandwidth by a factor of Beta, i.e. in this case the bandwidth required is 4fn to represent the same signal shown in Figure 1.
 The signal in the time domain occupies the same space however the signal represented in the frequency domain is periodic and hence is repeated by a factor of Beta occupying a new bandwidth of Beta×fn where fnis the Nyquist Frequency of the original signal.
 This can be seen in Figure 7, where the second plot denotes the up sampled signal at Beta is equal to 2.
 In the frequency domain the signal wanted is still only that of zero tofn.
 Figure 6 shows an oversampled QPSK modulated signal at unit power, where the first subplot shows the T-space signal, the second subplot shows the over sampled signal where Beta is equal to two and the third subplot demonstrates how the oversampled signal is decimated back to a T-spaced model at the receiver.
 Effectively a signal is created which conforms to the Nyquist sampling criterion allowing the signal at the receiver to decimate back to T-spaced model without introducing Inter Symbol Interference.

 Figure 6 – Up Sampled Signal Beta = 2